thutyecology/thutyecology.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Postdoctoral Associate at the [Department of Global Development, Cornell University](https://cals.cornell.edu/global-development){:target="_blank"}.
+I am currently a Postdoctoral Research Associate at the [Department of Geography, Sustainability, Community, and Urban Studies, University of Connecticut](https://geography-sustainability-community-urban.uconn.edu/){:target="_blank"}.
+I worked as a Postdoctoral Associate at the [Department of Global Development, Cornell University](https://cals.cornell.edu/global-development){:target="_blank"} from 2024 to 2026.
 I obtained my Ph.D. in Ecology from the [Department of Earth System Science, Tsinghua University](https://www.dess.tsinghua.edu.cn/){:target="_blank"} in 2024 and my B.S. in Geographical Information Science from Sun Yat-sen University in 2019.
 My research interests focus on harnessing GIS, remote sensing, and computational approaches to monitor global environmental change and enhance our understanding of human–environment interactions.

 Research Interests